The Plunderers (band): History

 In 1989 Hippy Dribble was formed as a side project with Dalton as Nic Dribble, Milne as Geoff Dribble and Plunder as Stevie Dribble.
 Hippy Dribble played psychedelic pop and issued a four-track extended play, Wild Strawberri, in November 1990 on their own Trip Records label.
 The trio formed another side project, Captain Denim, in December 1990 to play "more laid-back songs mostly from the very early Plunderers days when they were influenced by the likes of Buffalo Springfield, Country & Western and folkrock".
 In 1991 Dalton formed Godstar, a psychedelic pop band.
 He continued with The Plunderers in 1992, which issued a full-length album, Banana Smoothie, Honey, on Citadel and an eight-track live album, 13.7.91 Live!
 Live!
 Live! on Club Records.
-In 1992, Dalton joined US band The Lemonheads and Lewis and Plunder formed The Whitlams so the band was put on a break.
+In 1992, Dalton joined the US band The Lemonheads and Lewis and Plunder formed The Whitlams so the band was put on a break.

 In 1992, Hippy Dribble released another four-track EP, Cheerleader, on Dalton's own label, Half A Cow.
 In April that year, Hippy Dribble resumed and issued a split album: their side is Silver Apples; while Captain Denim is on the other side with Fade; on the Half a Cow label.
 The material had been recorded four years earlier by the line-up of Dalton, Milne and Plunder.
 According to Dalton "Hippy Dribble were a bit more psychedelic and modern, whereas Plunderers were more of a rock band".
 After Dalton left to join the Lemonheads, Plunder joined New Christs and then formed The Whitlams with Tim Freedman and former The Plunderers' bandmate, Andy Lewis.
 Dalton performed in various groups, including Love Positions, The Gloomchasers and Ratcat; and also issued solo material.
 By 1995 Milne had joined Red Planet Rockets on drums.

 On 26 January (Australia Day) 1996, Stevie Plunder was found dead at the bottom of Wentworth Falls in the Blue Mountains, at the age of 32 years.
 The Plunderers would be no more after this event.
 On 12 February 2000 Andy Lewis died, at the age of 33 years.
 In November 2000 Half A Cow re-issued Banana Smoothie, Honey in a 2× CD format with five bonus tracks originally released by Hippy Dribble or Captain Denim.
-In September 2005 Dalton recalled "The Plunderers kept saving our songs for our first album.
-Stevie Plunder died and we never got to record an album – my single biggest regret regarding music.
+In September 2005 Dalton recalled, "The Plunderers kept saving our songs for our first album.
+Stevie Plunder died and we never got to record an album—my single biggest regret regarding music.
 We had all these great songs that were never recorded".
 In 2008 Dalton issued a retrospective album, Last Seen Near Trafalgar 87-89, which included original versions of early The Plunderers material.